deric-alchemy/matic-docs/docs/develop/network-details/access-node-alchemy.md

 ```

-Congratulations - you just wrote a working web3 script and sent your first request to your Alchemy API endpoint.
+Excellent - you just wrote a working web3 script and sent your first request to your Alchemy API endpoint.

 The project associated with your API key should now look like this on the dashboard: